 Curious about generating real estate leads on LinkedIn?
 Here’s a quick story that will immediately sell you on why it should be one of your main lead generation strategies:

-LinkedIn on the other hand is an entirely different story.
-Real estate agents that take the extra effort to find me on LinkedIn and send me a message are generally rewarded with some kind of response.
+LinkedIn, on the other hand, is an entirely different story.
+Real estate agents who take the extra effort to find me on LinkedIn and send me a message are generally rewarded with some kind of response.
 After all, if you take the time to add me to your network, or spend a dollar or two to send me a message, I can be fairly sure you’re at least not a spammer.
 Even better, when I finally have a few minutes to check LinkedIn, your message will be one of four or five, instead of one of four or five hundred.

-A no brainer for lead gen right?
-If you want to learn more, check out some of ways top producing real estate agents are getting 10x the response rate on LinkedIn.
+A no-brainer for lead gen, right?
+If you want to learn more, check out some of the strategies top-producing real estate agents are using to 10x their response rate on LinkedIn below.

-While this may seem like common sense, you would be surprised at how many Realtors ignore LinkedIn in favor of flashier social media sites like Facebook, Twitter, or Instagram.
-While there are more active users on other platforms like Instagram or Facebook, people log on to these sites to unwind and socialize, not to think about stressful and complicated problems like buying or selling a home.
+While there are more active users on these platforms, people use them to unwind and socialize, not to think about stressful and complicated problems like buying or selling a home.

-In fact, since so many people log on to LinkedIn when they’re in business mode, you might be surprised that some people might even use it to find an agent to sell their home.
+In fact, since so many people use LinkedIn when they’re in business mode, you might be surprised to learn that some people might even use it to help find an agent to sell their home.
 Even if they find you on another site, there is a good chance they’ll check out your LinkedIn before calling you back!

-Here’s Claire Groome, an agent at Manhattan luxury brokerage Warburg Realty to explain:
+Here’s Claire Groome, a broker at Sotheby’s International Realty in Manhattan, to explain:

 “LinkedIn is a terrific platform that’s actually just about business relationships.
 It’s become very popular for making connections and searching for a broker.
 I have so many people comment on my LinkedIn page and articles I’m quoted in or listings that get posted.
 It’s the one platform I can post away about real estate and I don’t feel like I have to be careful about posting about my business!
-Many clients that have been referred to me always visit my LinkedIn page before they call which tells me they do their homework before picking up the phone.
-I enjoy reading all the articles and looking at others’ pages especially to see if we have connections in common.”
+Many clients who have been referred to me always visit my LinkedIn page before they call, which tells me they do their homework before picking up the phone.”

 2. Agents Can Use LinkedIn to Easily Contact High Net Worth People

 All you need to do is start connecting with people in their sphere, then add the high net worth person you want to pitch.
-Or, even better, sign up for a LinkedIn Premium or Business account which gets you five or 10 InMails per month respectively, along with unlimited people searches, competitor data, industry news, analytics, and more.
+Or, even better, sign up for a LinkedIn Premium or Business account, which gets you five or 10 InMails (LinkedIn’s paid messaging feature) per month, respectively, along with unlimited people searches, competitor data, industry news, analytics, and more.